AdobeDocs/id-service.en/help/faq-intro/analytics-faq.md

 ---
 description: Frequently asked questions about features, functionality, and issues related to using Analytics with the Experience Cloud Identity Service.
 keywords: Experience Cloud Identity Service
-seo-description: Frequently asked questions about features, functionality, and issues related to using Analytics with the Identity Service.
-seo-title: Analytics and Identity Service FAQs
 title: Analytics and Identity Service FAQs
-uuid: 35ed79a9-eccc-4b54-8451-606f091c73b7
 exl-id: 98aeca0d-41a2-4b18-b307-19a6de816e38
 ---
 # Analytics and Identity Service FAQs{#analytics-and-id-service-faqs}